sstarkjr/sstarkjr.github.io/_pages/about.md

   - /about.html
 ---

-## **What I Do**
-### **Data Science & AI**
+### **Data Science | AI | Corporate Strategy**
-I specialize in **machine learning**, **natural language processing**, and **retrieval-augmented generation (RAG)** techniques.
-My work often involves leveraging **large language models (LLMs)** to solve complex business challenges and uncover actionable insights.
+My work spans analytics, data science, and corporate strategy.
+I specialize in **machine learning**, **natural language processing**, and **enterprise-grade generative ai** techniques.
+My work often involves leveraging **large language models (LLMs)** to solve complex business challenges and uncover actionable insights -- at the intersection of analytics and corporate strategy.

 ### **Photography**
-I take photos as a creative hobby, mostly using my DSLR and drone.
-I’m drawn to landscapes, city scenes, and anything with a strong visual story.
-I like the mix of tech and creativity — shooting, editing, and figuring out how to get the shot just right.
+I take photos as a creative hobby—usually with my DSLR or drone.
+I gravitate toward landscapes, city scenes, and anything with a strong visual story.
+I like the mix of tech and creativity—shooting, editing, figuring out how to get the shot just right, and testing out whatever gear helps me get there.
 It’s a fun way to explore and unwind.

----

 ## **Featured Work**